 What can you use to dye leather naturally?

 Since leather has been around for a long, long time, it should not surprise you that we have also been dyeing leather for that long too.
 For as long as we've had leather, we've had different methods of trying to colour it.
 Here are some of the best methods of dyeing leather material naturally.
 Results will vary according to your method and the type of leather that you are dyeing so if you are dying something special it is a good idea to practice on a small area first.

 Acorns contain a chemical called tannins.
 These tannins, when mixed with an acidic iron-salt combination, produce a deep black dye.
-This can be used to darken leather, bringing either a black or dark brown to your leather depending on what colour you start with.
+This can be used to darken leather, bringing either a black or dark brown dye color to your leather depending on what colour you start with.

-How to dye leather using acorns
+How to dye leather fabric using acorns

 - 15 acorns